ysqi/eip-licensing/eip-licensing.md

 ## Abstract

 The NFT owner, knowns as "Licensor", may authorize another re-creator (person or entity), knowns as "Licensee", to use authorized rights to recreate derivative works (**dNFT**s),  in exchange for an agreed payment, known as a "Royalty".
-A licensing agreement is a contract to record this deal between the licensor and licensee.
+A licensing agreement is to outline the terms and conditions related to the deal between the licensor and licensee.

 The following standard allows dNFTs' smart contracts ,  which support [ERC-721](./eip-721.md) and [ERC-1155](./eip-1155.md) interfaces,  to declare granted licensing agreements in a simple way.
-This is intended for anyone, including but not limited to NFT marketplaces,  that wants to support visible and recordable licensing agreements.
-It also means that the royalty should be paid under the licensing agreement every time the **dNFT** is sold or re-sold.
+This is intended for anyone, including but not limited to NFT marketplaces,  that wants to support traceable and verifiable licensing agreements.
+The standard also governs the terms and conditions related to royalty when **dNFT**s is sold or re-sold.

 Any individual or marketplace is able to retrieve licensed credentials from a dNFT's contract with `authorizedBy()`, which specifies the detail of licensing agreement, include but not limited to  **oNFT**.
 Those credentials can be verified in one **Registry** service, which implements this standard.

 In general, there are three important roles in this standard,

 - **oNFT**: an original underlying NFT.
 The holder of oNFT is Licensor.
-An oNFT can be one arbitrary NFT which is not restrictered to this standard.
+An oNFT can be one arbitrary NFT which is not restricted by this standard.
 - **dNFT**: an NFT derivative work recreated based on one or multiple oNFTs. the holder of dNFT is Licensee.
 - **Registry**: a licensing agreement registry that is a smart contract as a service being able to verify whether a credential is signed or released by the holder of oNFT.
-A registry smart contract should have be audited by at least one creditable security audit platforms.
+A registry smart contract should have been audited by at least one creditable security audit platforms.

 Anyone can retrieve licensing royalty information with `licensingRoyalty` via the **Registry** *(? or from dNFT)*.
 It's worth noting that licensing royalty is different from royalty in [ERC-2981](./eip-2981.md) which declare royalty payment to creator while licensing royalty declares payment to licensors.
 Despite It is hard to tell whether a transfer is a resale transaction or a gift or even a transfer to owner's another address such that the royalty payment may just be voluntary in practice, we encourage marketplaces to comply with licensing agreements to deliver royalties.